Who is Moula?

 - contact information, such as your name, address, phone, email and other similar information;

-- if you apply for a loan through our referral program, or you accessed our application program from a link provided by a third party broker or intermediary, information about you provided by the referrer, third party broker or intermediary;
+- if you apply for a loan through our referral program, or you accessed our application program from a link provided by a third party (such as a referrer, merchant, broker or intermediary), information about you provided by that third party;

-- information that you provide to Moula in your loan application (even if your loan application is ultimately rejected by Moula);
+- information that you provide to Moula in your finance application (even if your application is ultimately rejected by Moula);

-- where you have applied for a loan, information about your credit history which Moula collects from third parties, including credit bureaus and credit reporting agencies.
+- where you have applied for finance, information about your credit history which Moula collects from third parties, including credit bureaus and credit reporting agencies.